-- Members who wish to use 120/208 single phase must have a three phase transformer.
-This is a special service and it must be approved by engineering. - Members desiring service at 480V will be required to have loads exceeding 50 KW of demand before service at that voltage will be considered. - Members desiring high voltage service must provide their own transformers and other high voltage facilities including fusing and an approved three phase gang operated switch.
+- \ Members desiring service at 480V will be required to have loads exceeding 50 KW of demand before service at that voltage will be considered. - \\ Members desiring high voltage service must provide their own transformers and other high voltage facilities including fusing and an approved three phase gang operated switch.